Search

 As a general rule, a conclusion should be about 10% of the length of a work.

-The bibliography contains a list of all the documents used to do the research work (a teacher may also ask to submit a bibliography before submitting the work in order to judge the relevance of the sources).
+The bibliography contains a list of all the documents used to do the research work (a teacher may also ask to submit a bibliography before submitting the work to judge the relevance of the sources).